MyTerrain/Lawn_Care-Repo/README.md

 2. End-users need to have access to the application

-   Overall: Application shall be operable in a web-based browser
+   - Application shall be operable in a web-based browser

           [] Operable in Microsoft Edge

           [] Operable in Google Chrome

           [] Operable in Mozilla Firefox

 3. End-Users need to be able to click which region they live in within the United States